 The founder and Artistic Director of Armonico Consort and its ground-breaking education programme AC Academy, Christopher Monks has established himself as a versatile and prolific conductor and keyboard player.

 Current and future highlights include a tour of St Matthew Passion with Ian Bostridge, Verdi’s Requiem with Sir Willard White, a tour with wine specialist Oz Clarke and a large-scale gala concert with AC Academy at the Royal Albert Hall.

-Christopher has conducted at many of the major concert halls in the UK, including The Barbican, Wigmore Hall and Cadogan Hall in London, the Bridgwater Hall in Manchester, St David’s Hall in Cardiff, the RSC in Stratford-upon-Avon.
+Specialising in the performance of music from the Baroque and late Renaissance, Christopher is equally at home with major and modern choral repertoire, and during his career he has conducted at many of the greatest concert halls in the UK, including the Royal Albert Hall, the Barbican, Wigmore Hall and Cadogan Hall in London, the Bridgewater Hall in Manchester, the Symphony Hall in Birmingham, St David’s Hall in Cardiff, and the RSC in Stratford-upon-Avon.

 Christopher performs regularly at major national festivals and has worked extensively abroad, including in Israel, Italy, Ireland and France.
 Alongside his work with Armonico Consort, he has conducted internationally renowned orchestras and ensembles such as the Royal Philharmonic Orchestra, the Philharmonia and the European Union Chamber Orchestra.

 A chorister at the age of eight, through that world Christopher was introduced to the music of Byrd, Tallis, Bach, Monteverdi and Handel, of which today he is a highly acclaimed champion.
 After taking on piano at about the same age, he did his grade 5 in just 18 months as he wouldn’t have been otherwise allowed to start organ lessons, although by his own admission: